VnssHks/New_Portfolio-/README.md

 ## Features

 - **Project Showcase:** Browse through my recent projects and see examples of my work.
 - **Code Availability:** The code for this portfolio website is available on GitHub.
-Feel free to fork or contribute to it.
+Feel free to use it for your own Portfolio
 - **Contact Me:** I'm open to new projects and collaborations.
 You can reach me via GitHub or Linkedin.

 ## Getting Started